insight-creative/insight-creative.github.io/blog/_posts/2017-05-10-media-director-account-executive-andy-vanremortel-graduates-from-leadership-green-bay.md

 VanRemortel's team selected the Dr. Rosa Minoka-Hill School for their final project.
 As an alternative K-12 school, the Minoka-Hill School serves students with a continuum of unique learning needs.
 Students are provided support to overcome personal challenges with the goal of transitioning back to their neighborhood or choice school, and ultimately graduating college, to be career and community ready.

-Van Remortel's group identified that, due to a lack of funds, the school has never held a formal graduation.
-Their Leadership Green Bay group developed a sustainable graduation ceremony for the school that now includes caps and gowns, two $1,000 scholarships for the next five years and a venue (Green Bay East High School).
+Van Remortel's team identified that, due to a lack of funds, the school has never held a formal graduation.
+Their Leadership Green Bay team developed a sustainable graduation ceremony for the school that now includes caps and gowns, two $1,000 scholarships for the next five years and a venue (Green Bay East High School).

 "Leadership Green Bay is a fantastic program," said VanRemortel.
 "It helps you look outside your regular day-to-day life and realize your community really needs you."
-While completing the program VanRemortel became inspired to extend his leadership talents beyond the duties of the program.
+While completing the program, VanRemortel became inspired to extend his leadership talents beyond the duties of the program.
 He recently accepted positions on the board of directors for Golden House and the board of appeals for the City of De Pere.

 **Are YOU a Leader?**
 The Green Bay Chamber of Commerce is currently taking applications for Leadership Green Bay Class of 2018.
 [Apply now!](http://www.greatergbc.org/media/428896/lgb%20app%20class%20of%202018.pdf)